ThermiVa® Pre/Post Instructions

-- MUST shave the external treatment area (see diagram) at least one day prior to the procedure (Waxing or laser hair removal 5-7 days prior to avoid further irritation).
+- Must shave or trim hairs short at the external treatment area at least one day prior to the procedure (avoid waxing or laser hair removal 5-7 days prior to avoid further irritation).

 - Cardiac devices such as AICD’s (auxiliary internal cardiac devices), defibrillators, mechanical valves, pacemakers, or any device that is affected by RF energy.

 - Greater than a stage 2 pelvic organ prolapse

 - Recent vaginal surgery or fillers may require an alternative treatment